-Lawsuit says paint industry blaming water for lead poisoning
+Lawsuit accuses paint industry for Milwaukee lead poisoning

 MILWAUKEE (AP) — Milwaukee Mayor Tom Barrett and an attorney for nearly 170 lead-poisoned children allege the paint industry is trying to shift blame to contaminated water.

-The Milwaukee Journal Sentinel reports that lawyer Peter Earle’s lawsuit against lead pigment manufacturers alleges they’re attempting to create a controversy over contaminated water in order to avoid liability for lead paint they sold.
+Lawyer Peter Earle’s lawsuit has accused five lead pigment manufacturers of attempting to create a controversy over contaminated water to avoid liability for lead paint they sold, the Milwaukee Journal Sentinel reported .

-City health officials say lead paint is the primary source of lead-poisoning in Milwaukee children.
+The city has struggled with lead poisoning for decades.
+Lead paint is the primary source of lead poisoning in Milwaukee children, according to city health officials.
 Lead poisoning can cause brain and nervous system damage, as well as learning and behavior problems.

-An expert being used by the paint industry says lead-based paint is no longer the primary source of exposure.
+An expert being used by the paint industry said in a deposition last year that lead-based paint is no longer the main source of exposure.
 He cited information from a former city health commissioner but didn’t use data from the U.S. Centers for Disease Control and Prevention.
+Lead-based paint and lead-contaminated dust are the leading sources of lead-poisoning in children, according to the CDC.

 Most Read Nation & World Stories